jobinthomas1189/AiAgentLessons/documentation/LANGGRAPH_SERVER_SETUP.md

 Error: Invalid value for '--config': Path 'langgraph.json' does not exist.
 ```

-you are in a directory that does not contain `langgraph.json`.
-Fix by:

-- running the command from `AiAgentLessons`, or
-- passing an explicit config path:
+Run from `AiAgentLessons`, or pass explicit config path:

 ```bash
 langgraph dev --config /full/path/to/AiAgentLessons/langgraph.json